Humboldt Research Fellowship, Germany [Fully funded]

 • Completed your doctorate within the last 4 years (for postdocs) or within the last 12 years (for experienced researchers).

-• Have not lived in Germany for more than 6 months in the last 18 months before application.
+• Have not lived in Germany for more than 6 months in the last 18 months before the application.

 • Have a research project plan and an agreement to be hosted by a recognized academic institution in Germany.